runtimeverification/k/pending-documentation.md

-The `symbol` provided *must* be unique to this definition, unless you are intentionally to identify two pieces of concrete syntax as producing the same symbol.
-Uniqueness is not enforced by default for backwards compatibility.
+The `symbol` provided *must* be unique to this definition, unless you are intentionally to identify two pieces of concrete syntax as producing the same symbol (in which case you use `overload` as well).
+This is enforced by K.

-In general, it's recommended to use `symbol` attribute whenever you use `klabel` unless you explicitely have a reason not to (sometimes this messes with deprecated backends).
-It can be very helpful use the `symbol` attribute, as many debugging messages are printed in Kast format, which will be more readable with the `symbol` names you explicitely declare.
+In general, it's recommended to use `symbol` attribute whenever you use `klabel` unless you explicitely have a reason not to (eg. you want to `overload` symbols, or you're using a deprecated backend).
+It can be very helpful use the `symbol` attribute for debugging, as many debugging messages are printed in Kast format which will be more readable with the `symbol` names you explicitely declare.
 In addition, if you are programatically manipulating definitions via the JSON Kast format, building terms using the user-provided pretty `symbol, klabel(...)` is easier and less error-prone when the auto-generation process for klabels changes.

 ### Parametric productions and `bracket` attributes